Two NANSEL descendants connect to my GALUS family by marriage:

-My Dad's oldest brother Thaddeus (Ted) married Lucille/Lucile Mildred NANSEL July 11, 1934, in Monroe, Nebraska.
+My Dad's oldest brother Thaddeus (Ted) GALUS married Lucille/Lucile Mildred NANSEL 11 July 1934, in Monroe, Platte County, Nebraska.
 Ted and Lucille farmed near Monroe for several years.
 They later moved to Omaha, Douglas County, Nebraska, where they both worked in the packing houses in South Omaha.
 They had two sons both of whom are still living.

-Lucille was born 22 Aug 1913 in Monroe, Platte County, Nebraska; she died 2 Aug 1988 in Omaha, Douglas County, Nebraska.
-Ted GALUS was born 11 Dec 1912 in Genoa, Nance County, Nebraska; he died 23 Aug 1998 in Omaha, Douglas County, Nebraska.
+Lucille was born 22 Aug 1913 in Monroe, Platte County, Nebraska.
+She was a daughter of William P. and Caroline WILSON NANSEL; a granddaughter of Conrad and Anna Gertrude BOLLIN NANSEL.
+Lucille died 2 Aug 1988 in Omaha, Douglas County, Nebraska.
+Thaddeus "Ted" GALUS was born 11 Dec 1912 in Genoa, Nance County, Nebraska.
+He was a son of Stanislaus and Martha KUDRON GALUS.
+Ted died 23 Aug 1998 in Omaha.
 Ted and Lucille are both buried at St. John's Cemetery in Omaha (Bellevue), Nebraska.

 whom

-are buried next to their father at St. Bonaventure Cemetery.
+are buried next to their parents at St. Bonaventure Cemetery.

 Through my webpage I have connected with a group of NANSEL researchers.
 While the NANSEL line is not my primary research focus, I am always interested in sharing family history.
 We've collected a number of NANSEL photographs that I am displaying here.